Why an Emerging Market Rout Has Hit Indonesia So Hard

 6. Hasn’t this happened before?

-In the so-called “taper tantrum” of 2013, when the Fed first raised the idea of withdrawing stimulus, the rupiah was one of the hardest-hit currencies in Asia, dropping about 20 percent against the dollar that year.
-Back then, Martowardojo was just a month into his job as central bank governor and surprised markets with an interest rate hike.
-Finance Minister Sri Mulyani Indrawati has been at pains to point out the economy is in a stronger position than it was in 2013.
+In the so-called “taper tantrum” of 2013, when the Fed first raised the idea of withdrawing stimulus, the rupiah was one of the hardest-hit currencies in Asia, dropping more than 25 percent against the dollar that year.
+Finance Minister Sri Mulyani Indrawati has been at pains to point out the economy is in a stronger position than it was in 2013, given bigger foreign reserves and lower inflation.
 Indeed, Moody’s Investors Service upgraded Indonesia in April citing steps taken to improve the economy’s resilience to global shocks.

 The Reference Shelf